This article is the sixth in a series reviewing Authorized: The Use & Misuse of the King James Bible.

 Ward arrives at this conclusion by building a case that the KJV is “no longer a vernacular translation,” and makes use of Glen G. Scorgie to seemingly say that the KJV is not “really a translation” (85).
 He, like many opponents of the KJV, makes comparisons between the KJV and the Latin Vulgate (62) and notes that the translators of the KJV “were not KJV-Only” (83).
 It shouldn’t need to be said, but I want to remind my reader that the difference between Latin and the vernacular tongue of the people during the time of the Vulgate is not even comparable to the difference between KJV English and modern vernacular English.
 It is also unfortunate that Ward, and many apologists for modern Bible versions, continue to compare their assault on the KJV to what happened during the Reformation.
 More importantly, Ward’s reader should be noticing the ramped up rhetoric of this chapter.
 He employs many of the Anti-KJV arguments such as the “KJV translators wouldn’t believe what you do” argument.

 This chapter is possibly the most helpful to understanding the goal of Ward’s work thus far.
 In my opinion, it would have served well as the opening chapter.
 He reveals most clearly what he has been getting at up to this point, that the KJV as it exists now should not be read any longer.
 This is persuasive writing, and now the objective has become clear: to convince people not to read the KJV.
+An important question to ask is this, “Has Ward demonstrated that the KJV is not modern English leading up to chapter 5?”
+Interestingly enough, the content of Authorized so far has shown that the KJV is actually quite intelligible.
+Even Ward’s strongest argument of “false friends” are not significant enough to impact doctrine according to him.
 Many people mistakenly label Ward as a “KJV advocate” or that Ward “loves the KJV,” and this chapter demonstrates clearly why this is simply not true.
 Ward’s solution to the 55% of the Bible readers is that 1) the KJV should be updated or that they should 2) read a modern translation.
 He argues that a,

 “KJV with tons of footnotes offering contemporary equivalents of archaic words is not enough.”Ibid., 75